 Lucas Gassel of Helmond

-The CODARTfocus will consist of an in-depth study visit to this monographic exhibition.
-It will provide an opportunity to view the exhibition with its curator Anna Koopstra, who will discuss some of the facts involved in the selection and display of the works, with a view to fulfilling the aims of the show: to highlight Gassel’s core oeuvre and to gain a better understanding of the defining features of Gassel’s work.
+The CODARTfocus consisted of an in-depth study visit to this monographic exhibition.
+It provided an opportunity to view the exhibition with its curator Anna Koopstra, who discussed some of the facts involved in the selection and display of the works, with a view to fulfilling the aims of the show: to highlight Gassel’s core oeuvre and to gain a better understanding of the defining features of Gassel’s work.
 This information will provide a crucial basis for all those wishing to conduct further research into Gassel’s workshop and followers and the many paintings associated with them.

-Participants will also have the opportunity to visit Museum Helmond and its medieval castle, the construction of which started around 1325.
-Annemieke Hogervorst, curator at Museum Helmond, will provide a guided tour of the building and its late eighteenth-century stucco decorations.
+Participants also had the opportunity to visit Museum Helmond and its medieval castle, the construction of which started around 1325.
+Annemieke Hogervorst, curator at Museum Helmond, provided a guided tour of the building and its late eighteenth-century stucco decorations.

-In the afternoon there will be further time to discuss the latest findings regarding the oeuvre of Lucas Gassel while looking at the artworks themselves.
-Anna Koopstra, Luuk Hoogstede (paintings conservator at SRAL) and Lars Hendrikman (curator at the Bonnefanten Museum, Maastricht) will lead the discussion, which will examine Gassel’s oeuvre from different angles.
-Subjects included will be the artist’s materials and working methods (based on recent technical examinations, produced for this exhibition, of several of Gassel’s paintings), iconography and artistic context.
-Since the exhibition is also intended to serve as a point of departure for a fresh look at the artist and his oeuvre, this CODARTfocus meeting will hopefully generate lively discussion and provide plenty of food for thought.
+In the afternoon we discussed the latest findings regarding the oeuvre of Lucas Gassel while looking at the artworks themselves.
+Anna Koopstra, Luuk Hoogstede (paintings conservator at SRAL) and Lars Hendrikman (curator at the Bonnefanten Museum, Maastricht) lead the discussion, which examined Gassel’s oeuvre from different angles.
+Subjects included were the artist’s materials and working methods (based on recent technical examinations, produced for this exhibition, of several of Gassel’s paintings), iconography and artistic context.
+Since the exhibition is also intended to serve as a point of departure for a fresh look at the artist and his oeuvre, this CODARTfocus meeting generated a lively discussion and provided plenty of food for thought.

-Registration is open for CODART members and members of the CVNK (Contactgroep Vroege Nederlandse Kunst/Network for specialists in Early Netherlandish Art).
-For a reduced fee a limited number of art history students (MA, PhD) can apply.
+CODART members and members of the CVNK (Contactgroep Vroege Nederlandse Kunst/Network for specialists in Early Netherlandish Art) were invited to attend.
+Registration was also open for a limited number of art history students (MA, PhD).

 If you have any questions, you are welcome to contact the CODART office: